 Another factor confusing consumers is the plethora of providers on the market that are not actually professionally trained in these procedures.
 In today’s world, we have pediatricians, gynecologists, E.R. physicians, and more providing aesthetic services.
 Since many of these providers are not trained surgeons, they have little knowledge to truly counsel patients with respect to all of their options, both surgical and non-surgical.

-Though patients in today’s world research the internet like crazy, the internet itself can be manipulated with marketing.
+Though patients in today’s world research the internet thoroughly, the internet itself is often manipulated through marketing.
 One of the highest grossing providers offering breast implants in the United States did not even complete a surgical residency.
-He has an amazing website that appears very professional and inviting.
-Is that correct?
-Is that appropriate?
-Hence, beware of marketing.
-Do not be scared simply because your surgeon recommends surgery.
-That does not make him a quack.
-Understand that facial rejuvenation is a spectrum with nonsurgical options such as Restylane and surgical options such as a face lift.
-Understand fillers and Botox is not the solution for every facial aging problem.
-Understand that you might still need some filler touch up after surgery.
+He has an amazing website that appears very professional and inviting — but is it honest or appropriate?
+Beware of marketing.

 Research All Options